-This is a guest post by Austin A.H.
-Jefferson; TaxBandits is an Authorized IRS e-file solution designed with small businesses in mind.
+Guest blog on the Form 941 deadline by Austin A.H.
+Jefferson; TaxBandits is an Authorized IRS e-file solution Designed with small businesses in mind.

-If you own and operate a business with employees, you must file Form 941 for 2018 by midnight TONIGHT or face major IRS penalties.
+If you own and operate a business with employees, you must file Form 941 for 2019 by October 31st or face major IRS penalties.

 Missing the Form 941 deadline can affect your business in a negative way.
 Luckily, we have a solution to your last-minute tax filing deadline.

 Missing The Form 941 Deadline Can Affect Your Business

 What is IRS Form 941?
 (In A Nutshell)

 Prior to filing Form 941 for 2019, let’s quickly discuss who is required to file and what it entails.